StarPlayrX/bigmac/README.md

 If you have not upgraded your Mac Pro yet to Catalina, I recommend that you do that first.
 You will gain some knowledge of setting up an unsupported Mac and some this readme will make sense.
 For my Cat-Woman PatchTool v1.0.0 see page https://starplayrx.com/#macpro.
 Do not run my Cat-Woman patcher on Big Sur, it will cause an issue the legacy HFS.kext.
 For Dosdude1's Catalina page see http://dosdude1.com/software.html.

 Disclaimer:
 Before running any of these shell scripts, please back up your important data.
 This software is provided as is and without warranty.
-Good Luck.
-I hope this tool helps you install Big Sur on an unsupported Mac Pro.

-🍟 This patch tool contains Hax.dylib to assist with running the Installer from Catalina.
-It also contains APFS ROM Patcher for Macs that do not have the proper firmware to boot APFS volumes.
+🍟 This patch tool contains HaxDoNotSeal.dylib to assist with running the Installer from Catalina.

-This patch tool currently does not include an SSE4 Emulator.
-Support for this may be added based on demand.
-This tool assumes you have an NVidia graphics card that supports metal.
-These cards include Nvidia GTX 680 2GB, 4GB, and Kepler Titan 6GB.
-Kepler Black Titan is currently not supported.
-You may be able to get it supported through MacVidCards who does an awesome job flashing non 680 cards.
+It also contains Dosdude1's APFS ROM Patcher for Macs that do not have the proper firmware to boot APFS volumes.

-PreInstall allows you to run the Big Sur beta 1 installer from Catalina:
+AMD and NVidia Metal cards are fully supported.
+Personally AMD does better at 4k@60 using Big Sur.
+Nvidia will support 4K@30 only.
+If you have found a hack that enables it and works well enough, please let me know.

-This patcher constains a preinstall.sh that allows users to run the installer to a HFS+ disk.
-The installer will erase it as an APFS volume.
+This patcher contains a preinstall.sh that allows users to run the installer to a HFS+ disk.
+When finished, the macOS Installer will format it as an APFS volume.

 Using the terminal, cd to the bigmac directory.